react-grid-layout/react-grid-layout/README.md

 // Compaction type.
 compactType: ?('vertical' | 'horizontal' | null) = 'vertical';

-// Layout is an array of object with the format:
+// Layout is an array of objects with the format:
-// {x: number, y: number, w: number, h: number}
 // The index into the layout must match the key used on each item component.
 // If you choose to use custom keys, you can specify that key in the layout
-// array objects like so:
+// array objects using the `i` prop.
-// {i: string, x: number, y: number, w: number, h: number}
-layout: ?array = null, // If not provided, use data-grid props on children
+layout: ?Array<{i?: string, x: number, y: number, w: number, h: number}> = null, // If not provided, use data-grid props on children

 // Margin between items [x, y] in px.
 margin: ?[number, number] = [10, 10],